 I’ve kept the list of tools you need for making cocktails small, focusing on the essentials.
-Once you’ve got those covered, though, here are some other really helpful cocktail tools.
+That way you can focus on discovering new cocktail recipes and perfecting your home bartending skills before you invest in more cocktail tools.
+Once you’ve got the basics covered, though, here are some other really helpful cocktail tools.

 What other tools do you need for making cocktails?

 A muddler – if you’re into juleps, mojitos or even an old-fashioned, a muddler is darned useful.
 If you don’t drink cocktails that need muddling very often, you can get away with using the blunt end of a wooden spoon or the flat end of a honey dauber, but a muddler does its job really well.
 It’s useful for bruising herbs, too.

 A julep strainer – for straining as you pour into a glass or julep cup.